 1. Outstanding Customer Service

-- Not just the quality of the food, but the quantity served and the price charged for it is also accountable for a great service.
+- Not just the quality of the food, but the quantity served and the price charged for it is also accountable for excellent service.
 You must balance the portion size and the price charged for the item to keep your food costs in check, and also keep your customers happy.

 - Next, no matter how delicious the food is, if your customers have to wait an hour just to be served an entree, they are bound to get annoyed.
 Make sure you don’t make your customers wait too long to be seated, or served.

-- Ideal waiter to table ratio is also an important factor to consider.
+- Ideal waiter to table ratio is also an essential factor to consider.
 In casual dining restaurants where the service expectation is low and the volume of customers high, the ideal Table-to-Waiter ratio is high- 6 to 8 tables (seating an average of 4 people) per waiter.
 On the other hand, fine dining restaurants often have several courses and need constant supervision.
-In this case, the expectation of service is extremely high as the customers are paying significantly more, and any lack of service is frowned upon.
+In this case, the expectation of service is exceptionally high as the customers are paying significantly more, and any lack of service is frowned upon.

 2. Creating A Personal Touch